 Summer heat got you beat?
 Get your steps in at night with our guide to night hiking in Hong Kong.

 Summer in Hong Kong is not for the faint of heart.
 If it’s not pouring down rain, then it’s searingly sunny outside.
 Although the sunshine makes for some spectacular days lounging at the beach or splashing at the pool, it can be hard to hit the hiking trails in high heat and humidity.
 Night hiking in Hong Kong is the perfect solution for those who still want to get outside during the summer to explore Hong Kong’s amazing country parks.
 Another upside of night treks?
 Many trails offer panoramic views of Hong Kong’s skyscrapers lit up at night, which can make some Insta-worthy photos.
-Here’s our top five trails for night hiking in Hong Kong:
+Here are the top trails for night hiking in Hong Kong.

 1. The Peak